zilbers/analytics-challenge-boilerplate/README.md

 ### Other useful commands:
 - /server
     - `npm run db:seed` - reseed the database (does not affect tests.) you can determine different parameters in [.env](server/.env).
-Useful in case the existing data is has very old dates and you want newer entries.
+Useful in case the existing data is has very old dates and you want newer entries, or add properties you want to the data.

 ## Admin Page Requirements: